Press brake bending is one of the important procedures in the sheet metal processing industry.

 Types of the Bending Materials

-Before sheet metal bending, we must first make sure that what materials are good for bending.
+Before sheet metal bending, we must first make sure which materials are good for bending.

-While some materials, such as brass, 6061 aluminum, and bronze are miserable to bend and are more likely to crack.
+Materials like mild steel, annealed alloy steel, 5052 aluminum, copper, etc. are malleable and easy to bend, while some materials, such as brass, 6061 aluminum, and bronze, are difficult to bend and more likely to crack.

 In the bending process, the sheet metal inner surface will be compressed and the outer surface will be stretched.